monkeyvoodoo/transmission-dark/README.md

 Still needs work, but this is a good start.

-Typically goes in /usr/share/transmission/web/style/transmission.
+Put dark.css and images-dark in /usr/share/transmission/web/style/transmission.

-Edit /usr/share/transmission/web/index.html to add dark.css.
+Edit /usr/share/transmission/web/index.html to add dark.css after common.css.